ids/cluster-builder/docs/dataflow.md

 bash create-project.sh kf-main
 ```

 This will create a set of configuration files in a folder called __kf-main__, the use of which has yet to be determined.
-They are generally kept within the _cluster-builder_ cluster definition folders.
+They are generally kept within the _cluster-builder_ cluster definition folders, and the folder can be moved there after the _Kubeflow_ installation.

 When the installation completes, and it does take awhile, the command should end successfully with output similar to the following: